Watch out! Helping to make good viewing choices is a free online resource for Key Stage 1 learners

 PSHE ‘Symbol Superheroes’ Competition!

-To celebrate our new key stage 1 PSHE resource, we’ve launched our ‘Symbol Superheroes’ competition, open to all Year 1 and Year 2 classes.
+To celebrate our new key stage 1 PSHE resource, we launched a ‘Symbol Superheroes’ competition, open to all Year 1 and Year 2 classes.